eatenbyagrue/formalmethods/README.md

 # formalmethods
-This is written for NetLogo 5.3.1
+The code is intended for NetLogo 6.0.1 and above

-There are changes to the syntax for 6.0